-The College is intended, not to produce theorists, but practical young men, who will become intelligent farmers, horticulturists, cattle and stock raisers, dairymen-men who will be interested in their work, and who will make their work profitable.
+The College is intended not to produce theorists, but practical young men, who will become intelligent farmers, horticulturists, cattle and stock raisers, dairymen-men who will be interested in their work, and who will make their work profitable.

-The State also has need of good mechanics, carpenters, architects, draughtsmen, contractors and manufacturers, and the College will help to make them.
+The State also has need of good mechanics, carpenters, draughtsmen, contractors, manufacturers, architects, civil and mechanical engineers, and the College will help to make them.

-In conclusion, while the College will give practical instruction to as many of our youth as it can accommodate, it is made the duty, as it will be the pleasure, of the members of the Faculty of the College to take an active part in farmers' institutes, which are accomplishing so much of good in many States of the Union, and which have happily been inaugurated by the Board of Agriculture and by the farmers themselves in our own State
+In conclusion, while the College will give practical instruction to as many of our youth as it can accommodate, it is made the duty, as it will be the pleasure, of the members of the Faculty of the College to take an active part in farmers' institutes, which are accomplishing so much of good in many States in the Union, and which have happily been inaugurated by the Board of Agriculture and by the farmers themselves in our own State.

 The professors will be at the service of the farmers of the State whenever they can impart such special information as may be sought at their hands.
-They will be glad to furnish the best methods of building and filling silos, of planning barns, stables, &c.
-They will also be expected to investigate and furnish thoroughly approved formulas for remedies in diseases of cattle, for destruction of insect pests, formulas for composting, &c., &c.
+They will be gled to furnish the best methods of building and filling siles, of planning barns, stables, etc. They will also be expected to investigate and furnish thoroughly approved formulas for remodies in diseases of cattle, for destruction of insect pests, formulas for composting, etc.